dmbarbour/glas/docs/GlasApps.md

 Publishing RPC objects might be expressed as defining a hierarchical component `rpc.foo.(Method*)`.
 Subscribing to an RPC interface might conversely be expressed as declaring `sys.rpc.bar.(AbstractMethod*)`.
 In case of missing or ambiguous remote object, the transaction may simply diverge.
 But we could also support collections both directions, i.e. `rpc.foo[]` and `sys.rpc.bar[]`, with `sys.rpc.bar[].keys` listing available instances.

 The configured registry is generally a composite with varying trust levels.
-Published RPC objects or subscribed interfaces will include tags for routing and filtering.
-For example, we might define `.tag.access.trusted` on a published RPC object to ensure it's only published to trusted registries, or add it to a subscribed RPC object to only search trusted registries.
-Tags can also identify specific services or topics.
-Tags might be represented by abstract methods.
+In addition to ad-hoc authorization and authentication methods at the registry level, each RPC object or subscribed interface may include tags for routing published RPC objects and filtering received RPC objects.
+For example, by defining faux method `tag.access.trusted` we could restrict publishing to a registry 'trusted' in the runtime configuration.
+Other useful tags might indicate topics or service names.

 ### Optimizations